 By Colonel Henry Inman, 1897

 The progress of the little caravan was without extraordinary incident until it arrived at “The Caches” on the Upper Arkansas River.
-There, Becknell, who was in reality a man of the then “Frontier,” bold, plucky, and endowed with excellent sense, conceived the ridiculous idea of striking directly across the country for Santa Fe through a region absolutely unexplored; his excuse for this rash movement being that he desired to avoid the rough and circuitous mountain route he had traveled on his first trip to Taos, New Mexico.
+There, Becknell, who was, in reality, a man of the then “Frontier,” bold, spirited, and endowed with excellent sense, conceived the ridiculous idea of striking directly across the country for Santa Fe through a region unexplored; his excuse for this rash movement being that he desired to avoid the rough and circuitous mountain route he had traveled on his first trip to Taos, New Mexico.

-His temerity in abandoning the known for the unknown was severely punished, and his brave men suffered untold misery, barely escaping with their lives from the terrible straits to which they were reduced.
-Not having the remotest conception of the region through which their new trail was to lead them, and naturally supposing that water would be found in streams or springs when they left they neglected to supply themselves with more than enough of the precious fluid to last a couple of days.
+His arrogance in abandoning the known for the unknown was severely punished, and his brave men suffered untold misery, barely escaping with their lives from the terrible straits.
+Not having the remotest conception of the region through which their new trail was to lead them, and naturally supposing that water would be found in streams or springs when they left, they neglected to supply themselves with more than enough of the precious fluid to last a couple of days.
 At the end of that time, they learned, too late, that they were in the midst of a desert, with all the tortures of thirst threatening them.

-Without a tree or a path to guide them, they took an irregular course by observations of the North Star, and the unreliable needle of a pocket-compass.
+Without a tree or a path to guide them, they took an irregular course by observing the North Star and the unreliable needle of a pocket compass.
 There was a total absence of water, and when what they had brought with them in their canteens from the river was exhausted, thirst began its horrible office.
-In a short time both men and animals were in a mental condition bordering on distraction.
+In a short time, both men and animals were mentally bordering on distraction.
 To alleviate their acute torment, the dogs of the train were killed, and their blood, hot and sickening, eagerly swallowed; then the ears of the mules were cut off for the same purpose, but such a substitute for water only added to their sufferings.

 Although they were near the Cimarron River, where there was plenty of water, which but for the affair of the buffalo they never would have suspected, they decided to retrace their steps to the Arkansas River.